macmillanpublishers/RSuite_Word-template/README.md

 ## Gradle installation
 This installation option is provided for development and standalone installation purposes.
-Gradle installer requires jdk 8 or higher, available [here](https://jdk.java.net/) ('Ready to Use' version should be fine).
+Running the gradle installer requires installation of jdk 8 or higher, available [here](https://jdk.java.net/) (The first 'Ready to Use' version should be fine).

 #### How to install via gradle.
 1. via commandline/Terminal, cd to directory: *_gradle-install*